supern64/webpad-stream-audio/README.md

 # webpad-stream-audio
 An audio player for streams with WebPad.
 Requires WebPad 2.0.0+.
-Documentation coming when addon is fully functional and stable.